CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-04-14-Agentic-soft-logical-circuits-amortized-structured-VI.md

 \underbrace{\sum_{g\in\mathcal G_{\rm nand}}\phi^{\rm nand}_g(\tau_g,x)}_{\text{structural prior}}
 $$

 The **first term** is the local contribution: do outputs at each site survive the Controller's internal consistency checks?
-These are implemented as PLP $\mathsf{factor}$ primitives and add log-weights to the trace.
+These are implemented as PLP $$\mathsf{factor}$$ primitives and add log-weights to the trace.
 The **second term** is structural regularization through NAND composition: it penalizes redundant competing branches, favoring simpler circuits when they explain equally well.

 The importance-style estimator is what `LoopyParticleBP` records at run time: